SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/TechReview.rst

     in the context of an associated type (declared as protocol member)?
     I modified the grammar under the assumption that they are not allowed.

+..
+It was probably in the grammar for associated types, but it's gone now.

 Enumeration Declaration
 ~~~~~~~~~~~~~~~~~~~~~~~